On class groups of random number fields: Enumerating number fields

-if $d$ is odd, respectively even, where in both expressions $p$ ranges over primes. \end{theorem} \begin{proof} We will use the estimates of \cite{OuWilliams}.
-If $F$ is a cyclic quartic field containing $\quadsub$, then any place of $\Q$ that ramifies in $\quadsub$ must be totally ramified in $F$, so $\quadsub$ must be real, and only primes that are congruent to $1$ or $2\pmod 4$ can ramify in $\quadsub$.
+exists, and is equal to $p_{\quadsub}$; \item one has $\sum_{\quadsub}p_{\quadsub}=1$, where the sum runs over all quadratic fields in $\bar{\Q}$. \end{enumerate} \end{theorem} \begin{proof} First we prove part \ref{item:emptyquart}.
+If $\quadsub$ is a quadratic field, and $F$ is a cyclic quartic field containing $\quadsub$, then any place of $\Q$ that ramifies in $\quadsub$ must be totally ramified in $F$, so $\quadsub$ must be real, and only primes that are congruent to $1$ or $2\pmod 4$ can ramify in $\quadsub$.
 This proves the first assertion.

-In the rest of the proof, assume that $d$ is positive and not divisible by any primes that are congruent to $3\pmod 4$.
+Now we prove part \ref{item:subfieldprop}.
+Let $k$ be a quadratic field, let $d$ be its discriminant, and assume that $d$ is positive and not divisible by any primes that are congruent to $3\pmod 4$.
+We will use the estimates of \cite{OuWilliams}.
 Write $d=2^\beta d'$, where $\beta\in \{0,3\}$, and $d'$ is a product of distinct prime numbers that are congruent to $1\pmod 4$.
 Then the discriminant of any cyclic quartic field containing $k$ is of the form $n=2^\alpha d'^3a^2$, where $a$ is an odd square-free positive integer that is coprime to $d'$, and $\alpha=11$ if $\beta=3$, and $\alpha\in \{0,4,6\}$ if $\beta=0$ (see \cite{OuWilliams}).
 Note that $k=\Q(\sqrt{n})$, so the discriminant of a cyclic quartic field determines its unique quadratic subfield.
 Let $h(n)$ be the number of cyclic quartic fields inside $\bar{\Q}$ of discriminant $n$.
 By \cite[equation (3.3)]{OuWilliams} we have

 For a real number $x$, let $\sqsum(x)$ denote the number of square-free positive integers that are at most $x$ and coprime to $2d$.
 It follows from the above discussion, that if $d$ is odd, then

 where the sums run over square-free positive integers $a$ that are coprime to $2d$; while if $d$ is even, then